 12. 2007 Pfeffingen Herrenberg "Mardelskopf" Riesling Grosses Gewächs, Pfalz

 Ripe tropical and stone fruits with sweet citrus and stone/mineral.
-Elegant restrained with wonderful balance.
+Elegant with wonderful balance.

 13. 2010 Ökonomierat Rebholz Kastanienbusch Riesling Grosses Gewächs, Pfalz